reTHINK-project/specs/messages/identity-management-messages.md

 "type" : "RESPONSE",
 "from" : "hyperty-runtime://<runtime-domain>/<runtime-instance-identifier>/idm",
 "to" : "hyperty-runtime://<runtime-domain>/<runtime-instance-identifier>/identity-gui",
-"body" : { "type" : "execute" , "value" : { ["identities" : "<identity-values>"] , ["idps" : "<idp-values>"] } , "code" : 200}
+"body" : { "type" : "execute" , "value" : { ["identities" : "<identity-values>" , "idps" : "<idp-values>"] } , "code" : 200 }
 ```

 #### Unregister One Identity

-Request made by the identity-gui to the identity module for for unregistering one identity.
+Request made by the identity-gui to the identity module for unregistering one identity.

 ```
 "id" : 7